MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

    :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui-failover.png" alt-text="Screenshot of the sample application UI after failover." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui-failover.png":::

-   If you don't see the similar UI, that's may be because the Traffic Manager is taking time to update DNS to point to the failover site, or your browser cached the DNS name resolution result that points to the failed site.
+   If you don't see the similar UI, that may be because the Traffic Manager is taking time to update DNS to point to the failover site, or your browser cached the DNS name resolution result that points to the failed site.
 Wait for a while and refresh the page again.

 ### Fail back to the primary site